ibm-cloud-docs/watson-assistant/respond.md

 # Responding to your users
 {: #respond}

 Once an action is activated, the body of the action is composed of multiple *steps* that make up the conversation between your assistant and your users.
 One part of each step is what the assistant says to the customer when the step is processed.
-We've already seen how to create a simple response, but you can use additional features to make your responses smarter and more complex.

 ## Adding assistant responses
 {: #respond-creating}